The Sensitivity of Eclipse Mapping to Planetary Rotation: Eigenbases across Different Rotation States

 \section{Eigenbases across Different Rotation States}

 For our warm Jupiter analysis we vary the rotation rate and the orientation of the spin axis relative to the line sight.
 This can be thought of as varying the components of the rotation vector

-where the plane of the sky is the $x$--$y$ plane and $\hat{z}$ points to the observer. $\hat{x}$ points to the ``right'', or from star to planet in a perfectly edge-on orbit ($i=90^\circ$) with zero longitude of the ascending node $\Omega = 0$\footnote{Not to be confused with the rotation vector $\vec{\Omega}$.} during first quadrature; for our purposes we leave $\Omega = 0$ as changes to the longitude do not affect the resulting light curves.
+where the plane of the sky is the $x$--$y$ plane and $\hat{z}$ points to the observer. $\hat{x}$ points to the ``right'', or from the stellar center to planetary center in a perfectly edge-on orbit ($i=90^\circ$) with zero longitude of the ascending node $\Omega = 0$ during first quadrature; for our purposes we leave $\Omega = 0$ as changes to the longitude do not affect the resulting light curves. $\hat{y}$ points ``up'', perpendicular to the projected motion of the planet in its orbit; it is the imaginary axis that defines the axis of reflection used when discussing the symmetry in the previous sub-section.
 The subscripts on the obliquity angles $\psi$ refer to changes of the spin axis orientation in the plane of the sky (``sky'') and along the line of sight (``LOS'').
-This is the decomposition of the orientation that is used in \texttt{STARRY}, and is a natural choice for observations.
+Following this definition, all references to planetary latitude and longitude hereafter are defined relative to the planet's rotation axis, rather than to the above Cartesian axes.
 Therefore we have three independent variables that combine to give the components of our rotation vector: the rate $\omega_\mathrm{rot}$, and the two obliquity angles $\oblLOS$ and $\oblsky$ (see Figure \ref{fig:system_diagrams}).
 The rotation rate determines how much of the planet's area is visible, since at fast enough rotation significantly more than a single hemisphere can be visible at some point throughout secondary eclipse.

 To get a sense of the timescales involved, we use two time parameters: the ratio of both the ``total'' eclipse duration ($T$ or $T_\mathrm{tot}$, commonly referred to as $t_1$--$t_4$) and either the ingress or egress duration ($\tau_\mathrm{i} =t_1$--$t_2$ or $\tau_\mathrm{e} = t_3$--$t_4$, equivalent for circular orbits), to the rotation period (see Figure \ref{fig:system_diagrams}).
 For $R_\mathrm{p} \ll R_\star$, $e=0$, and $b < 1$, these ratios are approximately \citep[see][for some of the reference definitions for eclipse durations]{Winn2010}